-The standard dachshund is the original type of this breed and was bred to hunt large prey such as deer, foxes, and badgers.
+The standard dachshund is the original type of this breed and was bred to hunt larger prey such as foxes, and badgers.
 These dogs have muscular legs that give them the power and stamina to run for long periods.
 Additionally, their long bodies enable them to follow their prey into narrow burrows.

 The miniature dachshund, on the other hand, was bred to hunt smaller prey such as rabbits and rodents.
 Miniature dachshunds have short legs in proportion to their bodies, which makes them quick and nimble.
 Additionally, their small size allows them to follow their prey into tighter spots.